 A drive outside of downtown Culpeper and into Sperryville yields beautiful views and Pen Druid Brewing, a very unique Virginia craft brewery that focuses on the art of fermentation: wild, barrel, wood-fired, and spontaneous.
 The outcome?
 Craft beer magic.
 Nearby Copper Fox Distillery contributes to the blends with malted barley making the regional flavor even more appealing.

-Old House Vineyards has opened Old House Brewing.
-Situated on the footprint of the farm's old barn, the brewery features large double-story windows exposing the Shenandoah National Park ridge line and the freshly planted hops garden.
+Old House Brewing is situated on the footprint of Old House Vineyard farm's old barn, the brewery features large double-story windows exposing the Shenandoah National Park ridge line and the freshly planted hops garden.
 The flavors of craft beer are the only detractor of the beauty.
 Based on Kearney family recipes, the brews are a nod to their Irish, Scottish, and English roots.
 Taste and soak in this homage to a traditional Irish pub, and then complete the trifecta when you also sample their spirits and wine.
 Old House is a taster's all-in-one destination.

 Culpeper Area Wineries